hk1801/vuejs/README.md

 # vuejs
-This is static crud application
+This is static crud application.

+You can run directly index.html